 (°C) Avg.
 High Temp

-There are plenty of water parks located in and around the coastal resorts; head to the Aqualand water park near Lagos and let the kids run wild.
+There are plenty of water parks located in and around the coastal resorts of the Algarve; head to the Aqualand water park near Lagos and let the kids run wild.
 Portugal is well known for its fantastic golf courses, especially the Algarve.
 What better way to improve your handicap than playing in stunning surroundings and glorious weather?
 Take the kids to the Zoomarine in Albufeira where they can see a dolphin show and a sea lion show as well.

 Why not take a river cruise in Porto, a city steeped in history, here you will be able to visit a Port wine lodge and the beautiful churches set in stunning scenery.
 Set along a river and the coast, Porto displays its medieval prowess with flair.
 Lisbon, the magical capital of Portugal, is home to winding streets and trundling funiculars, whereas the island of Madeira retains an old world charm and boasts the excellent city of Funchal.

-Why not head to the Loule Market in Faro and hunt for some souvenirs and crafts?
+Why not head to the Loule Market in Faro in the Algarve and hunt for some souvenirs and crafts?
 The market is a tourist hot bed due to its lively atmosphere and market stalls.

 Wine and Dine